morty-faas/morty-faas.github.io/pages/contribute.md

 ## Commits conventions

-Our commit convention folow the [Conventional Commits 1.0.0-beta.4](https://www.conventionalcommits.org/en/v1.0.0-beta.4/)
+Our commit convention follow the [Conventional Commits 1.0.0-beta.4](https://www.conventionalcommits.org/en/v1.0.0-beta.4/)

 To be more explicit, we will describe below the commit conventions message.